MortenAstrup96/software-engineering/README.md

 Samet Burak Türk
 Subhang Vempati
 Laurent Vouriot
+The original component developed by this group was the game engine.
+The group has also developed their own game platform and uses group C's communication platform.
 ### How-to-use: Engine
 The engine can be run from the terminal by standing in the src directory and running the command `python3 game_engine.py`.
 This will result in the engine reading the current state of the game in the file called board.json and writing the new game state to the file result.json.